We’ve worked hard and innovatively to secure funding, investment and commissions across a range of partners.

 The Tudor Trust generously funded Your Own Place to take on an Employment Project Co-ordinator from April 2016 until March 2020 This incredibly investment is providing us with the time and learning to make this sustainable through a traded offer integrated with TILS+.

 Santander funded Your Own Place to develop a website for young people called Your Own Network!
 On it young people create their own profiles and wish-lists, enabling donors to make totally transparent donations of items to make a house a home. #TransparentGiving

 Money Savings Expert Charity

-We’re delighted to have been funded by MSE Charity.
-Their funding will allow us to deliver more TILS courses across Thetford, King’s Lynn and Great Yarmouth.
+We were delighted to have been funded by MSE Charity.
+Their funding allowed us to deliver more TILS courses across Thetford, King’s Lynn and Great Yarmouth.

-Other commissions are from Freebridge Housing, Broadland District Council, MAP, Heath Lodge, Juventas, Catch22 Include, The East Anglia Anchorage Trust and others.
+Other commissions are from Clarion Housing, North Norfolk District Council, Freebridge Housing, Broadland District Council, MAP, Heath Lodge, Juventas and others.